jamiejamiebobamie/pegaFlashcards/notes_copy.md

 	ALERT log (performance)
 	PEGA log (stability)
-	Garbage Collection log (memory) performance, stability, and scaling issues are most likely to occur when during performance testing
+	Garbage Collection log (memory)
+Performance, stability, and scaling issues are most likely to occur when
+	during performance testing
 	right after deployment
-the Tracer
-	allows you to view events such as a case is processed identifies the processing steps that lead to an error is the Tracer resource intensive?
+The Tracer allows you to
+	view events such as how a case is processed and identifies the processing steps that lead to an error.
+Is the Tracer resource intensive?
-	yes! it dramatically slows application performance what two designations does the Tracer log give to steps: a status of Good
+	Yes! it dramatically slows application performance What two designations does the Tracer log give to steps: a status of Good
 	a status of Fail
-the Tracer log displays each event on a separate row. what are the colors and what do they mean?
+The Tracer log displays each event on a separate row. what are the colors and what do they mean?
 	Gray – Activity processing
 	Orange – Events from flow, decision, or declarative rules Light blue – PegaRULES database and cache operations